 Then during a live news broadcast from Timberline Lake, which tips off the mom that something dangerous is going on when the reporter mentions five hikers savagely being killed, but even more startling is that Ted’s trailer is clearly parked at the crime scene behind the reporter, despite the fact that’s supposedly still parked in her backyard.

 The actual werewolf design in this movie is decent, but when we finally get to see the transformation they went with a mixture of the pumping air bladders from The Howling and the early morphing technology from Michael Jackson’s video Black or White video.
 To say the end result was less than convincing is being generous.
-What also failed to work in this movie are the performances; Michael Paré goes from tortured sobbing to moustache twirling villainy and it’s ludicrously goofy, and then you have Mariel Hemingway’s comatose delivery of almost every line which raises such questions as, “How did she ever have a career, and was Superman IV: The Quest For Peace actually her best work?”
+What also failed to work in this movie are the performances; Michael Paré goes from tortured sobbing to moustache-twirling villainy and it’s ludicrously goofy, and then you have Mariel Hemingway’s comatose delivery of almost every line which raises such questions as, “How did she ever have a career, and was Superman IV: The Quest For Peace actually her best work?”

-Hemingway is certainly not helped by the script which in one moment tries to show us how she is a sharp lawyer able to see through a traveling conman’s scam but then later, when she is snooping around Ted’s trailer, she finds gruesome photos of his dead girlfriend and a diary chronically his horrible battle with this strange disease that causes blackouts and that he hopes where medicine fails the love of family will cure, and this barely seems to raise a red flag with her.
+Hemingway is certainly not helped by the script which in one moment tries to show us how she is a sharp lawyer able to see through a travelling conman’s scam but then later when she is snooping around Ted’s trailer, she finds gruesome photos of his dead girlfriend and a diary chronically his horrible battle with this strange disease that causes blackouts and that he hopes where medicine fails the love of family will cure, and this barely seems to raise a red flag with her.
 And Ted seriously hopes to cure lycanthropy with love?
-Clearly stupidity runs in this family, but this scene raises a few more questions…
+Clearly, stupidity runs in this family, but this scene raises a few more questions…

 • Where did that photo of the dead girlfriend come from?
 Did photo-journalists Ted take it, if so he is one sick bastard, but if not is he just carrying around a crime scene photo of his murdered girlfriend?
 Either answer leads us to believe Ted is very messed up.